fdammeke/greenfield-workshop/README.md

 ![Stack Create Response](img/stack_create_response.PNG)

 Congratulations!
 Your stack is being built.
-You can check its progress by navigating in the GUI to the stack and choosing Topology or by issuing the command:
+You can check its progress by navigating in the dashboard to the stack and choosing Topology or by issuing the command:

 > `openstack stack list`

-You can also take a look at the compute instances and network configurations being created in the GUI or via the command line.
+You can also take a look at the compute instances and network configurations being created in the dashboard or via the command line.

 > `openstack server list`